ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Methodology

-\begin{remark} This loss implicitly optimizes the reward $r(z^t, x, y)$, which is equivalent to final debate accuracy (i.e., the quantity being maximized by Eq. \ref{eq:main_max_max}).
-By summing across all rounds, we implicitly maximize the probability that \emph{each} round $t$ yields a response $z^t$ which causes debate to converge to the correct answer at time $T$. \end{remark}
+\begin{remark} Recall, given our generated preference data, this loss implicitly optimizes the reward $r(z^t, x, y)$ which itself is equivalent to final accuracy (i.e., the quantity being maximized by Eq. \ref{eq:main_max_max}).
+By summing across all rounds, we implicitly maximize the probability that \emph{each} round $t$ yields a response $z^t$ which causes deliberation to converge to the correct answer at time $T$. \end{remark}